KhourySpecialProjects/MNG_Inventory_System/src/api/README.md

 - Home: Returns top-level system summaries and simple status information.
 - Process: Handles long-running or multi-step backend processes.
 - TRPC: Helpers for intializing TPRC routers.
 Documentation for tPRC can be found [here](https://trpc.io/docs/server/routers).
+- Export: Fetches all the information in team DynamoDB and automates it to a CSV or PDF ouput.

 ### Usage of current pathways